 Hospice care isn’t confined to a hospice building.
 Our nurses provide face to face support for patients across the Fylde Coast community.
 It means we are often out on the road!

 Hospice care extends way beyond the hospice buildings.
-You’ll find our Clinical Nurse Specialist (CNS) team at Blackpool Victoria Hospital, in local community hospitals and visiting patients in their own homes.
+You’ll find our Palliative Care Teams at Blackpool Victoria Hospital, in local community hospitals and visiting patients in their own homes.

-But wherever they are, one thing’s certain – Trinity’s Community Nurse Specialists always act as an advocate for patients, helping them access the highest quality of care at the time when they need it most.
+But wherever they are, one thing’s certain – Trinity’s Palliative Care Teams always act as an advocate for patients, helping them access the highest quality of care at the time when they need it most.

 They are all experienced palliative care nurses with the knowledge and skills to provide patients with support and advice on a range of topics, from complex symptom management to spiritual and psychological care.